Azure/azure-powershell/src/ServiceLinker/docs/Get-AzServiceLinkerForWebApp.md

 # Get-AzServiceLinkerForWebApp

 ## SYNOPSIS
-Returns Linker resource for a given name.
+Returns Linker resource for a given name in webapp.

 ## SYNTAX